Determining universality of $m$-gonal form with first five coefficients

 With the aid of the arithmetic theory of quadratic form, in order to verify the representability of a positive integer by an $m$-gonal form, we examine the representability of a binary quadratic form by a diagonal quadratic form.
 Note that

 would be solvable if

 is solvable over $\z$.
-If (\ref{system}) is solvable over $\z$, then the binary quadratic $\z$-lattice would be represented by the diagonal quadratic $\z$-lattice Following the above observation, there would be likely to be a connection between the representability of a positive integer by an $m$-gonal form and the representability of a binary quadratic $\z$-lattice by a diagonal quadratic $\z$-lattice.
+If (\ref{system}) is solvable over $\z$, then the binary quadratic $\z$-lattice would be represented by the diagonal quadratic $\z$-lattice as follows

+Following the above observation, there would be likely to be a connection between the representability of a positive integer by an $m$-gonal form and the representability of a binary quadratic $\z$-lattice by a diagonal quadratic $\z$-lattice.
 In this paper (especially in Section 3), we verify the representability of positive integers by an $m$-gonal form by looking into the association between the representability of a positive integer by an $m$-gonal form and the representability of a binary quadratic $\z$-lattice by a diagonal quadratic $\z$-lattice.
 1em

 \begin{section}*{Acknowledgements} The author should like to express gratitude to Ben Kane for meticulous reading and many valuable comments which corrected wrong parts and typos and lead a lot of improvement. \end{section}